RobertoRuizR/GBTD_litrev_traitcat_cleaning/doc/literature_review.md

 A literature search of the Web of Science and Scopus databases, and also the Google Scholar search engine, was conducted on December 1st, 2024, with Harzing’s Publish or Perish software using the following keywords: “bat review” OR “bat dataset” OR “bat global assessment” OR “bat traits” OR "bat functional traits" OR “bat meta-analysis” OR “bat data paper”.
-The inclusion criteria for entries included was:
+The inclusion criteria for entries considered was:

 1. Multi-taxa or specific studies that included information on bat functional traits

 2. Secondary studies (e.g. databases and review articles).
 No publications from grey literature were considered..

-3. Studies withdata was taken from biological collections and long term studies,.
+3. Studies with data taken from biological collections and long-term studies,.

-4. Studies reported in the english or spanish languages.
+4. Studies published in the english or spanish languages.

 5. Studies published in a scientific journal with an assigned impact factor.